 During a live webinar, Moon Juice marketing team talks about e-commerce and social marketing strategies for social media retailing.
-This blog post is a summary of that discussion and some of my thoughts on social media retailing.
+This blog post is a summary of that discussion.
+Moreover, some of my thoughts on social media retailing and digital marketing tools.

 So, what’s the hack that you can do?
 Moon Juice suggested that you should get people to share your products on social media.
+It will help you to deliver a great customer retail experience.
 Furthermore, you need to offer a discount on their next purchase.
 Because, when people are trying out something new and they love it, they will talk about it.

 Come to think of it, this is making use of word-of-mouth marketing.
 Engage existing customers.
 When you launch a product and get your first batch of customers, your customers can be the one who advocates for your brand.
 Provide incentives such as discounts for the next purchase when they share your products.
 Moreover, ask for reviews on social media.
 This is a cost-effective strategy.

 Firstly, real customers’ reviews are more authentic.
 These are consumers who tried and tested your products, not advertisers who got paid to praise you.
 So, the power of persuasion is much stronger.
 According to the theory of social proof, people endorse and review your brand online.
 New consumers are more likely to trust their reviews and purchase from you.
 In short, real customers’ reviews are very helpful for social media retailing.

 Secondly, retail technology saves a huge amount on your marketing budget.
 User-generated content is far more effective than advertising.
 You don’t need to pay tens of thousands of dollars to marketing agencies to run campaigns for you.
 Just focus on developing or bringing in innovative products.